Controls are in place under UK law to make sure imported products meet European Community standards.

-Importers must notify the authority responsible DPI/ DPE of the intended arrival of all controlled products and this notification must be made at least one working day before the expected arrival of the consignment.
+Importers must notify the authority responsible for the BCP of the intended arrival of all controlled products and this notification must be made at least one working day before the expected arrival of the consignment.
 Notification is by submission of a CED with part one completed.
 TRACES can be used to generate the CHED-D. The original signed CHED-D must be submitted to Port Health along with copies of commercial documents and, if applicable, the original official certificate and test report.

-THE CED is also used by the DPE to show the outcome of the checks.
+The CED is also used by the BCP to show the outcome of the checks.
 The model of the CED is provided in Annex IV of Commission Implementing Regulation (EU) 2019/1715, Part 2, Section D.